-The Feed Your Mind staged reading series was developed to investigate how theatre can be used to build understanding among diverse groups.
-A vehicle for stimulating dialogue, Feed Your Mind examines topical issues from different perspectives.
-Presented without costumes or sets, Feed Your Mind’s emphasis on the text encourages audiences to create their own imagined world inhabited by the play’s characters.
-Following every performance, a discussion with the audience and artists further explores the issues raised in more depth.
+Mirror Stage’s innovative staged reading series have been engaging the community in examining and discussing topical issues from different perspectives since 2004.
+Presented without costumes or sets, the emphasis on the text encourages audiences to create their own imagined world inhabited by the play’s characters, increasing empathy and expanding awareness.
+Following every performance, a moderated discussion with the audience and artists explores the issues raised in more depth.

 Mirror Stage launched Feed Your Mind in May 2004 with Hiding Hannah by local Seattle playwright Joy McCullough-Carranza.
 In January 2007, Mirror Stage partnered with the Central District Forum for Arts & Ideas on The Road to the Nobel Peace Prize: Dr. Martin Luther King, Jr. presented to more than 1,650 people across Seattle.
 The 10|40 Celebration on October 15, 2011 marked 10 years of Mirror Stage and 40 Feed Your Mind presentations.